drteeth/elixir-es-cqrs/slides.md

 ```

 ---
+class: middle

 # Failure

-If something goes wrong, you have a linear history of what happened and can rollback by issue compensating
+If something goes wrong, you have the history of what happened and can correct by issue compensating
 events.
+(Yes that's much easier said than done)

 * Refund
 * Cancel